nickkeller21/Project1/README.md

 **Team Comparison:**
 ![Rockets](Images/RocketsWL.png)
 ![OKC](Images/OKC_WL.png)
-Rockets in general had higher number of wins than Thunders Both teams were a better away team
+Rockets in general had higher number of wins than Thunders
+Both teams were a better away team
 Their records overall were similar

 **Player Comparison:**
+Comparative analysis used career stats from Westbrook and Paul, merged them by Season and Age, matplotlib plots were used to support the analysis

 Offense
 ![Assits Per Game](Images/PlayerAstPerGame.png)
 ![Turnovers Per Game](Images/TOVPerGame.png)